All-time DDR-Oberliga table

 The all-time DDR-Oberliga table is a cumulative record of all match results, points, and goals of every team that played in the former East Germany's first division DDR-Oberliga from its inception in 1949 until its dissolution in 1991 following German reunification.
 It awards two points for a win and one point for a draw, as this was the system in use at the time.
 The matches of the transition round made necessary by the adoption of a Soviet-style calendar year schedule in 1955 are not included.
 In its final season (1990–91), the competition was known as the NOFV-Oberliga, before becoming part of the German Football Association (Deutscher Fußball-Bund, DFB).

-Although Berliner FC Dynamo are record champions, winning a total of 10 titles, FC Carl Zeiss Jena lead the ranking by points.
+Although BFC Dynamo are record champions, winning a total of 10 titles, FC Carl Zeiss Jena lead the ranking by points.
 Wismut Aue, however, hold the record for most seasons, 38.
 Altogether, 44 clubs competed in the DDR-Oberliga during its history.

 Frequent club name changes were a characteristic of East German football and clubs are shown here by the name they last competed under in their final DDR-Oberliga seasons.
 All other names used by a club when they were part of the DDR-Oberliga are given, but name changes made outside first division play and following German reunification are not shown; see articles on individual clubs for more information.

 The all-time table of the DDR-Oberliga: